 - Action: Executing the decision

 The competitor who can consistently navigate Boyd’s Loop faster than its rivals gains a sustainable market advantage.
-By the time the slower adversary reacts, the faster one is doing something different, and the action becomes ineffective.
+When the slower adversary reacts, the faster one is doing something different, and the action becomes ineffective.
 With each cycle, the slower competitor’s action causes them to fall further and further behind.

 The OODA loop demonstrates that strategy is never static.
 Leading-edge companies understand that they must build an organization with fast response times to serve customers and preempt competitors to grow profitably.